Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Flows and nonflows

 \section{Flows and nonflows}

 ``Elliptic flow'' ($v_2$) measurements rely on an assortment of analysis methods that encounter the common problem of distinguishing ``flow'' from ``nonflow.''
-The present study demonstrates that jet structure can be distinguished accurately from a nonjet remainder that might represent ``flow'' if flow were relevant to high-energy nuclear collisions~\cite{gluequad,nohydro,anomalous,davidhq,davidhq2}.
+The present study demonstrates that jet structure can be distinguished accurately from a nonjet remainder that might represent a hydrodynamic flow if flows were relevant to high-energy nuclear collisions~\cite{gluequad,nohydro,anomalous,davidhq,davidhq2}.
 The distinction is achieved by 2D model fits to angular correlations.
-Such model fits are dismissed by some because they ``depend on assumptions.''
-But (a) any mathematical analysis depends on assumptions---the question is the validity of what is assumed---and (b) NGNM measurements {\em also rely on model fits}.
+Some have argued that such model fits can be dismissed because they ``depend on assumptions'' and the results are therefore arbitrary.
+But (a) no physical assumptions motivated the fit model described by Eqs.~(\ref{eq1}) and (\ref{estructfit}) ~\cite{axialci,anomalous}, and (b) NGNM measurements {\em actually rely on 1D model fits based on physical assumptions}.

 The NGNM $v_2$ fit model is a cosine (or cosine plus constant) applied to a 1D projection onto azimuth of {\em all} 2D angular correlations.
-Different $v_2$ methods are distinguished by the conditions imposed on accepted pairs (charge combination, hadron species, $\eta$ acceptance) in attempts to reduce ``nonflow'' bias to $v_m$ based on {\em physical} assumptions.
+Different $v_2$ methods are distinguished by the conditions imposed on accepted hadron pairs (charge combination, hadron species, $\eta$ acceptance) in attempts to reduce ``nonflow'' bias to $v_m$ based on {\em physical} assumptions.
 The fit residuals are not presented (but see comments on ZYAM subtraction below).
-Based on results from Ref.~\cite{anomalous} the residuals for a 1D single-cosine model must be large.
+Based on results from Ref.~\cite{anomalous} the 2D residuals for a 1D single-cosine model must be large.
 Some fraction of the jet structure {\em must} be included in NGNM $v_2$ measurements as a ``nonflow'' bias.
-The amount of jet-related bias depends on the ``method.''
-The bias can be predicted accurately from 2D model fits if $v_2\{method\}$ is sufficiently well defined~\cite{davidhq,davidhq2}.
+The amount of jet-related bias depends on the $v_2$ method.
+The bias can be predicted accurately from 2D model fits if $v_2\{method\}$ is sufficiently well defined (e.g.\ the pair $\eta$ acceptance is specified)~\cite{davidhq,davidhq2}.